Skip to content

 Oshiruko ❄️❄️

-Oshiruko is a traditional sweet treat made by heating sweet azuki bean soup and adding grilled mochi (rice cakes) or dumplings.
-It's a classic Japanese winter treat served in small lacquerware soup bowls with lids to keep the Oshiruko from getting cold.
-The MINI SAKURA Yamanaka Lacquerware Miso Soup Bowl is the perfect size for one serving of Oshiruko.
+Oshiruko is a traditional Japanese treat made by warming sweet azuki bean soup and adding grilled mochi.
+It’s typically served in small lacquerware bowls with lids to keep it warm.

 Unwind with a delicious hot Japanese drink and warm up your cold body from the inside.
 And discover some new ways to enjoy Japanese drinkware and lacquerware.